crazy-giraffe-software/dmxdemonstrator/hardware/io-analog/core/README.md

 Core Header - https://www.sparkfun.com/products/11896

+### Rev 1.3

+- Fix issue with A03 and A02 being reversed at Analog Extensions
+- Fix issue with A1 and A0 at IO Extension header
+- Label D0..D7 correctly
+- Swap U4 and U5 in schematic to match board layout
+- Change TO-92 footprint
+- Add silkscreen values

 ### Rev 1.2

 - Converted to a family of modules so avoid multiple DACs for each analog option